Updated on March 28th, 2026 Posted In: Gardening Know How

 However, the RHS also stresses that trees benefit gardens and very rarely cause damage.
 The fear that people have of trees is largely unfounded.
 Trees that are least likely to cause problems to houses are apple, plum, pear, hawthorn, rowan and birch.

 It’s also essential to plant your tree correctly.
-Badly planted trees are likely to die, possibly several years later.
-See this post for expert tips on how to plant a tree.
+Badly planted trees will struggle to thrive and you may have to remove them, possibly several years later.

 Are you thinking of taking a tree down because it is making your garden too shady?
 If you still want privacy, then consider pruning it instead.
 Thin the branches out or ‘lift the tree’s skirt’ by cutting off the lower branches.
+But don’t just hack away – and don’t let anyone else hack away.

 The Complete Guide to Garden Privacy

-Gardens are getting smaller and more over-looked.
-So making a private space is no longer just about planting the tallest tree possible.
 The Complete Guide to Garden Privacy shows you how to choose and combine trees, hedges, fences and screens for privacy.
 There is a chapter on which climbing plants to choose and how sheds, pergolas, arbours and trellis can help create a secret garden feel.

 For a link to buy The Complete Guide to Garden Privacy in your country, see this list of Kindle and paperback editions around the world.

-The Middlesized Garden sustainable t-shirts, hoodies and tote bags…
+Garden sustainable t-shirts, hoodies and tote bags…

 Planting a tree (or not cutting one down!) is one of the most eco-friendly things you can do, because trees absorb pollution, carbon and host wildlife.
 That’s why I love trees, so I’m delighted to say that the Middlesized Garden t-shirts, hoodies and tote bags are also as eco-friendly as possible.